AdobeDocs/experience-manager-cloud-service.en/help/edge/mappings.md

 ---
 title: Using Spreadsheets to Manage Mappings
-description: Learn how to use spreadsheets to manage mappings for various values such as metadata and redirects for your AEM with Edge Delivery Services project.
+description: Learn how to use spreadsheets to manage mappings for various values such as metadata and redirects for your AEM with Edge Delivery Services site.
 feature: Edge Delivery Services
 ---

 # Using Spreadsheets to Manage Mappings {#mappings}

-Learn how to use spreadsheets to manage mappings for various values such as metadata and redirects for your AEM with Edge Delivery Services project.
+Learn how to use spreadsheets to manage mappings for various values such as metadata and redirects for your AEM with Edge Delivery Services site.

 {{aem-authoring-edge-early-access}}